IgnacioMB/csvcli/README.md

 Browsing and filtering large CSV files and excel files in programs like Microsoft Excel can be slow and there are limitations to the amount of rows displayed.
 Apache Parquet files are a great alternative, but they require you to have some special tool to be able to browse them.
-Additionally, working with the command-line can help you streamline your work and avoid distractions. csvcli is a light weight tool that allows you to get insights from your data and run queries on them regardless of its size and format, directly from the command line.
+Additionally, working with the command-line can help you streamline your work and avoid distractions. csvcli is a light-weight tool that allows you to get insights from your data and run queries on them regardless of its size and format, directly from the command line.

 ## Python version